elliotbehling/genre_identification/README.md

 The functions we used from Librosa are:

-librosa.beat.beat_track which provided us with tempo which is the bpm and beat_frames which is a measure of beat "events" sampled at a number of regular time intervales throughout the song.
+librosa.beat.beat_track which provided us with tempo which is the bpm and beat_frames which is a measure of beat "events" sampled at a number of regular time intervals throughout the song.

 librosa.frames_to_beat which provided us with beat_times which estimates the number of beat instances in a regular time interval